Himanthalia elongata (Linnaeus) S.F. Gray

 Key characteristics: long thong-like fronds, basal mushroom-like buttons.

 Usage: sold in France and Ireland as 'Sea Spaghetti' for human consumption.
 The receptacles are air-dried, cut into finger-like lengths and packaged.
 The are soaked in water and used in salads.
-Very mild taste.
+It has a very mild taste.

 Photographs © M.D.
 Guiry